BartMassey/wordle5/script/script.md

 but honestly GYMPS seems worse than GUCKS to me.
-Both of these solutions leave out Q. There are eight more solutions, but all of these use both of
+Both of these solutions leave out Q. There are eight more solutions, but they all use both of these words

     WAQFS
     VOZHD